 Córdoba.
 The capital of Islamic Spain from the middle of the 8th century, it became the richest city in Europe until its capitulation to the Reconquistadors in 1236.
 A morning walk includes the narrow streets of the old Jewish quarter and the 14th-century synagogue.
-La Mezquita (mosque) is one of the most magnificent of Muslim sites, for some the greatest building of mediaeval Europe.
+La Mezquita (mosque) is one of the most magnificent of Muslim sites, for some the greatest building of medieval Europe.
 It contains within it the 16th-century cathedral.
 First of two nights in Córdoba.

 Córdoba.
 Morning visit to the Archaeological Museum, housed in a Renaissance mansion, with a fine collection of Roman and Arab pieces.
-The Fine Arts Museum, with Plateresque façade and one delightful ceiling, houses some good Spanish paintings.
-Visit the Alcázar, mediaeval with earlier architectural remains (and good Roman mosaics).
+Visit the Alcázar, medieval with earlier architectural remains (and good Roman mosaics).
 In the afternoon drive out to the excavations of Medina Azahara, with remains of a huge and luxurious 10th-century palace complex.

 Price, per person

 Two sharing: £3,370 or £3,250 without flights.
 Single occupancy: £3,830 or £3,710 without flights.

-Air travel (economy class) with British Airways (Embraer E190); private coach; accommodation as described below; breakfasts, 1 lunch and 7 dinners (including a tapas walk), with wine, water, coffee; all admissions; all tips for waiters, drivers, guides; all taxes; the services of the lecturer, tour manager and local guides.
+Air travel (economy class) with British Airways (Airbus 320); private coach; accommodation as described below; breakfasts, 2 lunches and 6 dinners with wine, water, coffee; all admissions; all tips for waiters, drivers, guides; all taxes; the services of the lecturer, tour manager and local guides.

-In Málaga: Hotel Molina Lario, a functional and comfortable 4-star hotel in the centre.
-In Granada: AC Palacio de Santa Paula, a 5-star hotel in a converted convent, close to the Royal Chapel; rooms are comfortable and contemporary.
-In Úbeda: Parador de Úbeda, a 4-star Parador in a Renaissance palace on the most handsome square in town; comfortable rooms, traditionally furnished.
-In Córdoba: NH Amistad Córdoba, a 4-star hotel in a converted 18th-century mansion; a short walk from the mosque.
+Hotel Molina Lario: functional, comfortable 4-star hotel in the centre.
+AC Palacio de Santa Paula, Granada: 5-star hotel in a converted convent, close to the Royal Chapel; rooms are comfortable and contemporary.
+Parador de Úbeda: 4-star parador in a Renaissance palace on the most handsome square in town; comfortable rooms, traditionally furnished.
+NH Collection Amistad Córdoba: 4-star hotel in a converted 18th-century mansion, a short walk from the mosque.
 Single rooms are doubles for sole use throughout.